michaelfarrell76/Distributed-SGD/lua-lua/README.md

 $ luarocks install cutorch
 $ luarocks install cunn
 ```
-Lastly we need to ensure that our local version of parallel is installed:
+Lastly we need to ensure that our local version of parallel is installed.
+This can be done with a short bash script:
 ```bash
 $ ./install_parallel.sh
 ```